technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

  * hardware-accelerated crypto
  * $3 module/$8 dev board

-* you could just port the Arduino toolchain to this (and people have)
- * Arduino is two things: family of boards and a software toolchain
+* one of the first things people did was port Arduino
 * but you can do so much more!

 ## interactive development!

 https://p.hagelb.org/repl.jpg

 * centers around the REPL: read eval print loop

 * talk to lisp programmers and they often get very passionate about the repl